PedroTelesFCUP/Beam_weaver/paper/paper.md

 # Summary

 Beam Weaver is an open-source Python framework for learning event-by-event photon transport in a homogeneous water phantom using a physics-informed hybrid Soft Actor-Critic (SAC) agent.
 It combines three tightly coupled components.
-A custom python Monte Carlo (MC) photon simulator using PENELOPE-derived cross-section tables for Rayleigh, Compton, and pair production [@penelope2018], and EPDL data for the photoelectric cross-sections [@cullen1997epdl, which can also perform condensed history transport for electrons.
-The second component is a Gymnasium-compatible reinforcement-learning (RL) environment that casts photon transport as a sequential decision problem, and the third consisting of a custom multi-head SAC that containes a pre-trainable physics head, which is coupled with a discrete head for interaction types and and a continuous head for continuous transport quantities---free path, scattering geometry, outgoing energy, and secondary-particle properties.
+A custom python Monte Carlo (MC) photon simulator using PENELOPE-derived cross-section tables for Rayleigh, Compton, and pair production [@penelope2018], and EPDL data for the photoelectric cross-sections [@cullen1997epdl], which can also perform condensed history transport for electrons.
+The second component is a Gymnasium-compatible reinforcement-learning (RL) environment that casts photon transport as a sequential decision problem, and the third consisting of a custom multi-head SAC that containes a pre-trainable physics head,  coupled with a discrete head for interaction types and and a continuous head for continuous transport quantities, like free path, scattering geometry, outgoing energy, and secondary-particle properties.
 Unlike standard SAC [@haarnoja2018sac], Beam Weaver uses $n$-step bootstrapped returns [@suttonbarto2018], a five-phase curriculum with scheduled teacher forcing, and physics-informed pretraining. \autoref{fig:architecture} shows the full actor-critic architecture.

 ![Beam Weaver actor-critic architecture.
 The observation vector feeds a shared residual MLP that branches into a discrete head (interaction type), continuous heads (angles, energies, secondaries), and a pretrained physics branch.
 The mean free path is hard-coded from tabulated cross sections.
 A curriculum wrapper selects the phase-appropriate reward, and teacher forcing overwrites replay-buffer actions during early phases.\label{fig:architecture}](fig_architecture.pdf)

 # Statement of need

-High-fidelity radiation transport relies on well-established MC codes such as PENELOPE, Geant4, and EGSnrc [@penelope2018; @agostinelli2003geant4; @kawrakow2000egsnrc], and this constitutes the state-of-the art in particle transport coding, where RL has not yet entered in full mod.
-Parallel to this, RL libraries like Stable-Baselines3 [@raffin2021stable] provide algorithmic infrastructure but no radiation-physics environments.
-Existing ML approaches to accelerating radiation transport focus on surrogate models for aggregate observables---dose maps, depth-dose curves, or MC denoising---rather than on learning the event-level transport process itself.
+State-of-the-art radiation transport relies on well-established MC codes such as PENELOPE, Geant4, and EGSnrc [@penelope2018; @agostinelli2003geant4; @kawrakow2000egsnrc].
+Currently, Monte Carlo techniques are pervasive in all applications where reliable dosimetry is needed, being, in many cases, the reference dosimetry calculator.
+This is a computational field in which reinforcement learning (RL) has not yet entered in full force.
+Most existing applications of machine learning to radiation transport operate downstream of the MC simulation itself: denoising low-photon MC outputs, training surrogate networks to predict final dose maps from beam parameters, or accelerating specific bottlenecks such as source modelling or plan optimization---in all cases treating the MC transport engine as a fixed black box whose outputs are to be approximated or post-processed, rather than questioning whether the event-by-event transport process can itself be learned.
+Parallel to this, RL libraries like Stable-Baselines3 [@raffin2021stable] provide robust algorithmic infrastructure but no radiation-physics environments, transport samplers, or validation workflows tailored to stochastic particle transport.

-Beam Weaver addresses this question: can an RL agent learn to reproduce the stochastic sequence of interaction decisions that constitutes a photon history?
+Beam Weaver addresses a different question: can a reinforcement-learning agent learn to reproduce the stochastic sequence of interaction decisions that constitutes a photon history, not merely predict downstream aggregate quantities?

 The agent observes photon state variables and cross-section data, then predicts the next interaction class together with continuous outcomes that can be compared against MC references process by process.
-The great advantage is precisely this one, MC can produce an arbitrarily large number of observables to train the agent, making it an excellent candidate for RL approaches.
+This event-level formulation exploits a distinctive property of radiation transport as an RL problem: the MC simulator serves simultaneously as environment, teacher, and evaluation oracle, capable of generating an arbitrarily large and physically exact training signal at every level of detail, from individual scattering angles to aggregate depth-dose curves,making photon transport an unusually well-suited domain for reinforcement learning, where ground truth is typically expensive or unavailable.

-The release bundles the complete workflow: MC data generation, physics-head pretraining, curriculum-based SAC training, checkpointing, and evaluation through interaction statistics, secondary-particle summaries, tracks, and percentage depth-dose curves---making it an inspectable research pipeline, not merely a model checkpoint.
+The current release (Beam Weaver 0.1.0) bundles the complete workflow needed to exploit this property: MC data generation, physics-head pretraining, curriculum-based SAC training, checkpointing, and evaluation through interaction statistics, secondary-particle summaries, particle tracks, physics sanity constraints and percentage depth-dose curves.
+It therefore provides a concrete, end-to-end answer path to the question of whether RL can learn stochastic transport, rather than merely reporting a trained model in isolation.

 # State of the field

-Established MC codes provide validated photon transport across broad material and geometry classes [@penelope2018; @agostinelli2003geant4; @kawrakow2000egsnrc].
-In its current formulation, Beam Weaver  uses a deliberately narrow setting---a $10 \times 10$~cm$^2$ beam on a $100 \times 100 \times 100$~cm$^3$ water phantom, to study whether a SAC agent can learn event-level transport from a physics-based simulator.

-SAC was chosen because its maximum-entropy formulation produces inherently stochastic policies (physically appropriate when multiple interactions carry non-zero probability), it is off-policy (essential for learning from teacher-forced replay buffers), it handles continuous action spaces natively, and its automatic entropy tuning adapts exploration across curriculum phases with different natural entropy scales.
+One of the most active area of application of RL techniques  is in MC acceleration through post-processing: deep learning models are trained to denoise low-photon MC dose distributions to the statistical quality of high-photon runs, achieving speedups of one to two orders of magnitude while leaving the underlying transport engine untouched.
+Representative work includes MCDNet for intensity-modulated radiotherapy [@peng2019mcdnet], DeepMC for MR-guided beamlet dose calculation [@neph2021deepmc], and GhostUNet for carbon-ion plan verification [@zhang2023ghostunet].
+These methods treat the MC simulation as a black box and operate entirely on its scalar output (the dose map), with no representation of individual particle histories.

+Another field of application is in  treatment plan optimization: selecting beam orientations, optimizing fluence maps, or tuning planning parameters.
+A recent comprehensive review [@wang2024drl_review] catalogues applications to IMRT, VMAT, brachytherapy, and stereotactic treatments across multiple disease sites.
+In these applications, the RL agent operates on clinical planning objectives (dose-volume constraints, organ-at-risk sparing) rather than on the physics of particle transport itself.

+A third direction uses surrogate neural networks to predict aggregate dosimetric quantities directly from beam and geometry parameters---for example, training U-Nets or GANs on Geant4-generated dose volumes to bypass MC entirely for specific clinical geometries.
+NeuralRTE [@neuralrte2025] extends this idea to photon transport in turbid media for biomedical optics, learning forward light propagation through scattering tissue-like media.

+In other words, none of these have attempted what Beam Weaver proposes, which is to learn the event-level transport process itself: the sequential chain of interaction type selection, scattering angle sampling, energy partitioning, and secondary particle generation that constitutes a single photon history.
+All existing approaches either post-process MC outputs, optimise clinical objectives that sit above the transport layer, or learn input-output mappings that skip the transport entirely.
+Beam Weaver occupies this gap.
+Rather than predicting a dose map or denoising a noisy one, it trains an RL agent to reproduce the stochastic decision sequence that a MC code executes at every interaction site---making the transport process itself the learned object.

 # Software design

 Beam Weaver is organised around three components, currently distributed as a single Python research script with accompanying physics tables and metadata.

-**MC reference simulator.** A compact Python simulator samples Rayleigh, Compton, photoelectric, and pair-production interactions using PENELOPE and EPDL-derived cross sections [@penelope2018], [@cullen1997epdl], Hubbell incoherent scattering functions and coherent form factors [@hubbell1975].
-Secondary electrons are handled via simplified condensed-history transport or local energy deposition.
+**MC reference simulator.** A compact Python MC simulator samples Rayleigh, Compton, photoelectric, and pair-production interactions using PENELOPE and EPDL-derived cross sections [@penelope2018], [@cullen1997epdl], Hubbell incoherent scattering functions and coherent form factors [@hubbell1975].
+Secondary electrons are handled via simplified condensed-history transport or immediate local energy deposition.

 **RL environment.** A Gymnasium-compatible environment casts each photon history as an episode.
-Observations encode photon position, energy, direction, cross sections, and shell context.
+Observations encode photon position, energy, direction, cross sections, and photoelectric shell context.
 The hybrid action space combines a discrete interaction choice with continuous outputs for free path, scattering angles, energies, and secondary kinematics.
 The environment exposes energy-binned interaction histograms, per-process angular distributions, secondary summaries, and depth-dose diagnostics.

 **Custom SAC stack.** Built on Stable-Baselines3 [@raffin2021stable] and PyTorch [@paszke2019pytorch], the SAC stack extends standard SAC with: a multi-head policy (discrete head, continuous heads, pretrained physics branch); $n$-step replay with bootstrapped critic targets; a multitask actor loss $\mathcal{L}_{\mathrm{actor}} = \mathcal{L}_{\mathrm{SAC}} + \lambda_{\mathrm{phys}}\mathcal{L}_{\mathrm{phys}}$; and hard-coded mean free paths from tabulated cross sections (a physics prior ensuring correct attenuation by construction).